wp-plugins/wptouch/readme.txt

 an Apple-inspired theme when viewed from an iPhone or iPod touch.

 Please visit http://www.bravenewcode.com/wptouch/ for a full description of the WPtouch plugin.

+== What's New ==

+In version 1.1, we've added the following features:

+* the ability to enable/disable the default home, rss and email menu items
+* support for WordPress installations that have static home pages
+* dynamic WPtouch news in the administration panel
+* the ability to modify the default hyperlink color
+* major CSS & PHP cleaning, resulting in reduced size and faster load times
+* the ability to enable/disable tags, categories and author names on the index, search and author pages
+* support for DISQUS commenting
+* CSS refinements for comments, the drop-down menu, and overall appearance

 == Installation ==